Fares to hospital for treatment

 How to claim

 You can usually get your refund at the hospital – check what you have to do before you travel.
-You’ll need to bring proof that you receive one of the benefits listed above, such as your payment book or benefit award letter.
+You’ll need to bring proof that you receive one of the benefits listed above, such as your benefit award letter.
 You’ll also need to bring proof of your travel costs, for example tickets or receipts.